 For a sophisticated adversary who is able to use magnetic force scanning tunneling microscopy, even repeatedly overwritten data may be recoverable.
 Therefore, the best option for discarding a drive containing sensitive data is also the most straightforward: physical destruction.
-Even more straightforward, you could choose not to discard obsolete drives and instead lock them up in a secure place.
+A disk shredder in operation is an awesome sight to behold.
+If you've never seen one, you owe it to yourself to watch one of the videos available on the web.